-All residence halls are two-person rooms designed only for full time enrolled students.
+All residence halls are two-person rooms designed only for full-time enrolled students.
 WCJC does not provide accommodations for married couples or children.
-All students living in the residence halls must be on the campus cafeteria meal plan.
+All residents living in the residence halls must be on the campus cafeteria meal plan.
 The cafeteria provides three meals per day Monday through Friday, two meals on Saturday, and one meal on Sunday.
 The cafeteria offers one meal plan only; credit is not given for missed meals because of residence hall absence, school events, etc.

-Each residence hall provides a live-in residence hall supervisor and security is maintained 24 hours a day.
-Each dorm student is provided a twin (long) bed, chest-of-drawers, closet, desk and chair.
-Self-service laundry facilities are provided within all dorm buildings; washers and dryers are free of charge, but students must provide their own cleaning supplies.
+A residence hall supervisor provides live-in oversight of residence halls and security is maintained 24 hours a day.
+Each resident is provided a twin (long) bed, chest-of-drawers, closet, desk and chair.
+Self-service laundry facilities are provided within all residence hall buildings; washers and dryers are free of charge, but residents must provide their own cleaning supplies.
 Each room has wireless internet.